ebuckley/yanta/docs/index.md

-Like todo app's note taking software is highly at risk of [NIH](https://en.wikipedia.org/wiki/Not_invented_here) syndrome.
+Everyone out there is making todo app's and here I am making evernote/Bearwriter clones.
+See [NIH](https://en.wikipedia.org/wiki/Not_invented_here) syndrome.

 I made the decision to start this project for 3 reasons.

 1. I needed some weekend code escapism.
 This project runs solely on the Minimum Viable, doesn't annoy me method of product management.
 I'm using it to explore technology I find interesting.